 Once home, Scarcebrook started his Vincast podcast series, while also working for two leading Sydney-based importers of Italian wine as their Melbourne representative for a total of nearly seven years.
 In 2016, the first Vino Intrepido wines were launched, but it was in 2019 that Scarcebrook went all in, rebooting the label and expanding the range to capture a brace of key Italian varieties.

-That exclusive focus on Vino Intrepido saw him set up a home base at the Craft & Co.
-Farm in Bangholme, in Melbourne’s south-east.
-“Since I started making my own wine I have worked closely with experienced winemakers in collaboration and conjunction, and I have appreciated that shared creative space,” says Scarcebrook, who has been working alongside The Story’s Rory Lane at Craft & Co.
+That exclusive focus on Vino Intrepido initially saw him set up a home base at Bangholme, in Melbourne’s south-east.
+“Since I started making my own wine I have worked closely with experienced winemakers in collaboration and conjunction, and I have appreciated that shared creative space,” says Scarcebrook, who notes that he has since moved to Melbourne Polytechnic in Epping where that collaboration continues.

 With minimal winery experience until he began his own label, Scarcebrook credits working alongside experienced operators with helping him to realise his ideas.
 “For the most part, I am testing theories I have developed,” he says.
 “And, for the most part, I have been incredibly lucky to make wines that are close to my intention.
 I have learned the hard way about working with the grower and the fruit, rather than stubbornly sticking to the original plan and trying to get something out of grapes that are not suited for a style.”